norcams/docs-enduser/docs/create-windows-machine.rst

   finished.
 Be patient if you want to start a SSH session to your Windows instance.

-* If you want to create a snapshot of a windows instance as a base for new instances, you must ``run sysprep.exe`` in order for any instances launched from the snapshot to work.
+* If you want to create a snapshot of a Windows instance as a base for new instances, you must ``run sysprep.exe`` in order for any instances launched from the snapshot to work.